 We do this for our own projects, but clients contract us to do this on their behalf too with positive results.
-We can do this as an in-house service or if there is a community engageent element to a project, we also engage and develop volunteers with new skills and knowledge in archival research and community heritage.
+We can offer this as an in-house service or, if there is a community engagement element to a project, we also engage and develop volunteers with new skills and knowledge in archival research and community heritage.

 Recent projects where we have been engaged by organisations to do this include:

 - Dr Blighty project – Nutkhut